websemantics/builder-extension/README.md

 #### Install:

-To install this extension, download the code or clone this repo into your addon folder at `addons/default/websemantics/entity_builder-extension`.
-Login your admin, and install from Addons/Extensions.
+- Download the code or clone this repo into your addon folder at `addons/default/websemantics/entity_builder-extension`
+- Login to your admin
+- Install this extension from Addons/Extensions